inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 inFlow sends POs by email.
 That is the only outbound channel.

-LineNow sends POs natively over email, WhatsApp Business, EDI (X12 4010/5010 and EDIFACT D24A), and supplier portal.
-Inbound replies are handled across all four channels — whatever channel the supplier replies on, Layer 1 is listening.
+LineNow supports POs over email, WhatsApp Business, EDI (X12 4010/5010 and EDIFACT D24A), and supplier portal workflows.
+Inbound replies are handled across configured channels.
 WhatsApp is a first-class channel, not a workaround.
-EDI is included at no extra cost; third-party EDI brokers charge $200–$500/month for the same transaction set.
+EDI is included in the SMB workflow rather than treated as a separate integration project.

 For operators whose suppliers communicate across more than one channel — which describes most operators past 5–6 suppliers — single-channel architecture creates blind spots by construction.